Limbi: Preliminary Design

 Engineering Standards and Constraints

-- The Limbi shall employ a custom PCB to extend the functions of the Arduino Leonard by allowing control of 4 GM9 motors, and logic levels.
+- The Limbi shall employ a custom PCB to extend the functions of the Arduino Nano and the 3Dot by allowing control of 4 micro metal geared motors, 2 micro planetary motors, 2 electromagnets, and Arduino Nano communication.

 - Disassemble and Reassemble of the robot shall be constrained to less than 20 minutes (10 minutes+10 minutes).